Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Proof of Theorem

 the quantum correlation is bound from above as follows:

 \end{lemma}

-Usually, the condition~\eqref{condition_lem:quantum_correlation_1} is not satisfied.
-In the second lemma, we consider the case where Eq.~\eqref{condition_lem:quantum_correlation_1} holds only in an approximate sense.
-Then, we prove the following lemma: \begin{lemma} For two arbitrary operators $O_A$ and $O_B$, if we can find two operators $\tilde{\mathcal{L}}_{O_A}$ and $\tilde{\mathcal{L}}_{O_B}$ such that
+Typically, condition~\eqref{condition_lem:quantum_correlation_1} is not satisfied.
+Further, in the second lemma, consider the case where Eq.~\eqref{condition_lem:quantum_correlation_1} holds only in an approximate sense.
+Thus, the lemma can be proven as follows: \begin{lemma} For two arbitrary operators $O_A$ and $O_B$, if two operators $\tilde{\mathcal{L}}_{O_A}$ and $\tilde{\mathcal{L}}_{O_B}$ can be determined such that

 and